TomHuynhSG/Hell-Rain/README.md

 - Copy the file to your Android phone.
 - Install it and run on your phone.

-An read-to-play APK is provided in the github for your convenience.
+An ready-to-play APK is provided in the github for your convenience.

 ## Reference
 Sound FX: